All 10 John Legend Albums in Order of Release Date

 12. Shine

-“Wake Up!” is a collaborative studio album by American R&B artist John Legend and hip hop band the Roots, released on September 21, 2010.
-Serving as Legend’s fourth studio album and the Roots’ tenth, it was produced by Legend, Ahmir “Questlove” Thompson, and James Poyser.
-The album features guest appearances by artists like CL Smooth, Malik Yusef, Common, and Melanie Fiona.
-Inspired by the 2008 U.S. presidential election, the project pays homage to 1960s and 1970s soul music, with a focus on themes of awareness and social consciousness.
+Produced by Legend, Ahmir “Questlove” Thompson, and James Poyser, the album features guest appearances by CL Smooth, Malik Yusef, Common, and Melanie Fiona, among others.
+It melds the inspiration of the 2008 United States presidential election with salutes to the work from the 1960s and the 1970s soul music era.
+These acts coincide topically with themes of awareness and social consciousness.
 “Wake Up!” debuted at number eight on the Billboard 200, selling 63,000 copies in its first week and went on to win the 2010 Grammy Award for Best R&B Album.
-Music critics praised its production and the artists’ renditions of the material.
+The album received universal critical acclaim from music critics, particularly its production and the artists’ renditions of the material.

 Thanks for Visit!